flecsi/flecsi/doc/sphinx/src/user-guide/introduction.rst

 can be enumerated to define an index space.
-If a particular mesh instance has 100 cells, these cells define a vector (or index set) in the index space of cells. *We often still refer to this as an index space, or index space instance.* The vertices and edges of the mesh also define index spaces.
+If a particular mesh instance has 100 cells, these cells define a vector (or index set) in the index space of cells. *We often still refer to this as an index space or index space instance.* The vertices and edges of the mesh also define index spaces.
 In fact, in FleCSI, index spaces are used to represent the logical elements or entities of all of our topology types.